The Portfolio IRR Calculation - Tracks my overall performance!

 If my performance over time is no better than the relevant market index, then I would be saving myself a lot of time by taking Benjamin Graham's advice and investing in an index fund that tracks that market.

-You may obtain a free copy of the IRR Calculations Worksheets by contacting me directly.
+You may obtain a FREE COPY of the virus-protected IRR Calculations Worksheets that include the Overall IRR Worksheet by contacting me directly.

-It would be best to print out the sample Overall IRR Worksheet, or open up the worksheet in order to follow the following discussion.
+It would be best to obtain the free copy, then print out the sample Overall IRR Worksheet, or open up the worksheet in order to follow this discussion.

-To calculate the IRR for the total portfolio, the worksheet requires the dates of all share purchases and sales (see cells B5 to B13).
+In order to know how to calculate irr for the total portfolio, the worksheet requires the dates of all share purchases and sales (see cells B5 to B13).

 It is important to note here that the first date in the column (at B5) must be the oldest date.
 The order of the following dates is not important.